 The PPDU is an HE TB PPDU where the RXVECTOR parameter BSS_COLOR is the BSS color of the BSS with which the STA is associated and the BSS Color Disabled subfield is 0 in the most recently received HE Operation element from the AP to which it is associated.

-The PPDU is a VHT PPDU where the RXVECTOR parameter PARTIAL_AID is the BSSID[39:47] of the BSS with which the STA is associated or the BSSID of any BSS that is a member of the same multiple BSSID set as the BSS of which the STA is a member and the RXVECTOR parameter GROUP_ID is 0.
+The PPDU is a VHT PPDU where the RXVECTOR parameter PARTIAL_AID is the BSSID[39:47] of the BSS with which the STA is associated or any of the other BSSs in the same multiple BSSID set or co-Located BSSID set to which its BSS belongs to and the RXVECTOR parameter GROUP_ID is 0.

 The PPDU is a PPDU with:

-An A-MPDU including TA or RA equal to either the BSSID of the BSS with which the STA is associated or the BSSID of any BSS of a multiple BSSID set that the STA's associated BSS belongs to and,
+An A-MPDU including TA or RA equal to either the BSSID of the BSS with which the STA is associated or any of the other BSSs in the same multiple BSSID set or co-Located BSSID set to which its BSS belongs to and,

 The RA is not the individual MAC address of the STA or the group address(es) of the STA